 So you wouldn’t necessarily expect me to be the first passenger on-board with digital scores.
 But years ago, a family member gifted me their iPad Air, and even though it was small, I loaded up a PDF score — and proceeded to use and perform from it for years.

-There are many reasons to digitize your music library, and the number of people doing so is growing.
+There are many reasons to digitize your piano sheet music library (read the full post for my top 10...), and the number of people doing so is growing.
 If you’d like to join, there are many ways to make the jump, but I’ll talk below about what most professionals consider the top tools and practices at the moment.

 Step 1: Get the best tools you can.